alienarena/alienarena/trunk/docs/README.txt

 (Windows)

 Installation has been made very simple.
 After downloading, simply click on the .exe file and the installation will begin.
-Follow the instructions of the Installshield setup program.
-If you are running Windows 2000 or XP, you should have administrative privileges.
+Follow the instructions of the Innosetup program.
+If you are running Windows, you should have administrative privileges.
 If not, you may get some errors when the program tries to write the uninstall information to the registry.
 If so, simply click "ignore", and the installation will continue without problem.

-Once finished, you can click on the Alien Arena icon that has been placed on your desktop to start a game or the Alien Arena Server icon to start a dedicated server.
+Once finished, you can click on the Alien Arena icon that has been placed on your desktop to start a game or the Alien Arena Chat icon to join the IRC chat channel.

 (Linux)

-Simply unzip the archive in your /usr/local/games folder or wherever you wish to place the game.
+Simply unzip the archive in your HOME directory.
+It is recommended to always do this.

 Type ./crx in the shell to run the game, or ./crded to start a dedicated server or use the shortcuts installed in the menu.
 OpenGL for graphics and OpenAL 1.1 for sound, are required.